mfactory-osaka/ESPTimeCast/README.md

 > MAX7219 modules are typically powered at **5V** but accept **3.3V logic** on DIN / CLK / CS.
 > All ESP32 boards listed above have been **tested successfully** with this wiring.
 > ESP8266 D1 Mini boards are often labeled using **D-pins** (D5 = GPIO14, D7 = GPIO13, D8 = GPIO15).
+> Other boards using the same chip families may work, but SPI pins may differ depending on the manufacturer layout.

 &nbsp;
 ### 🧩 Wiring Diagram